6 commonly asked questions about cat microchipping

-The UK government has passed a law that means, soon, it will be mandatory for all cat owners in the UK to microchip their cat before it is 5 months old.
+The UK government has passed a law that means, soon, it will be a legal requirement for all cat owners in the UK to microchip their cat before it is 5 months old.
 Several organisations, such as Cats Protection,welcome the legislation

 .
 The law is due to come into force in England in 2023.
 Any pet owner with a cat that isn’t microchipped will have 21 days to comply, or face a £500 fine.

 What are the benefits of microchipping my cat?

 The simple answer is to help reunite you if they're ever lost or missing.
 A microchip can help identify a lost cat, and is safer than a collar, which can endanger a cat if poorly fitting.
 Scanning the microchip is the fastest way to reunite you with your feline friend.
 (Just remember to update the details on the database that the chip is registered to, if you change your telephone number or move house!)Our cat insurance

 will also help to reunite you, covering advertiisng costs and rewards for their safe return.

 When do I need to microchip my cat?